 1. The 3rd Party call application invokes the session modification API of the eMMTel Enabler Server to add data channel media into the specific session.

-2. The eMMTel Enabler Server verifies that the sender is authorized to modify a call with data channel media.
+2. The eMMTel Enabler Server verifies that the sender is authorized to modify a Third-Party Call.

-3. The eMMTel Enabler Server invokes the API provided by IMS Core network to modify the call with Data Channel to the UE A and UE B.
+3. The eMMTel Enabler Server invokes the API provided by IMS Core network to modify the call to add Data Channel media between the UE A and UE B.

 Editor's note: The SA6 specific interfaces and the elements of the interface depend on the ongoing study of SA2 FS_NG_RTC_Ph2.